sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/service-discovery/README.md

 # Service Registry and Discovery for Microservices
 This document shows how service registry and service discovery works.
 It will use a Spring based Java application with Netflix's Eureka registry service.
-It will then show how clients and microservices can use discovery service for communicating with each other, without needing to know the actual ip or dns addresses.
+It will then show how microservices can register and how clients can use discovery service for communicating with each other, without needing to know the actual ip or dns addresses.

 The following is a diagram of service registration and service discovery: